alesgenova/pbcpy/README.md

 ```
 git clone git@gitlab.com:ales.genova/pbcpy.git
 ```

+NOTE: `pbcpy` is in the early stages of development, classes and APIs are bound to be changed without prior notice.

 ## `DirectCell` and `ReciprocalCell` class
 A unit cell is defined by its lattice vectors.
 To create a `DirectCell` object we need to provide it a `3x3` matrix containing the lattice vectors (as columns).